-Australian's proposed biosecurity measures for FMD for zoo bovid semen are:
+Australian's disease specific biosecurity measures for FMD in zoo bovidae semen are:

-• For 90 days immediately before collection, the animals from which the semen for export was collected resided in a country on the department's FMD-free approved country list.
+• For 90 days immediately before collection, the donor animal resided exclusively in a country on the department's FMD-free approved country list.

-4.11 Haemorrhagic septicaemia
+4.12 Haemorrhagic septicaemia

-Haemorrhagic septicaemia (HS) is a highly fatal disease of cattle and water buffalo caused by the B2 and E2 serotypes (Carter and Heddleston system; equivalent to 6:B and 6:E in Namiokacarter system) of the bacterium Pasteurella multocida, a gram-negative anaerobic bacterium belonging to family Pasteurellaceae.
-Outbreaks are associated with high morbidity and mortality rates.
-HS is endemic in tropical and subtropical regions including South-East Asia, India, the Middle East, regions of Africa, and southern and central Europe (OIE 2016b; Völker et al. 2014).
+Haemorrhagic septicaemia (HS) is a highly fatal disease of cattle and water buffalo caused by the B2 and E2 serotypes (Carter and Heddleston system; equivalent to 6:B and 6:E in Namioka-carter system) of the bacterium Pasteurella multocida, a gram-negative anaerobic bacterium belonging to family Pasteurellaceae.
+Outbreaks are associated with high morbidity and mortality rates, for example in 2015 HS caused a mass mortality event in Kazakhstan which killed more than 200,000 saiga antelope over a three week period (Kock et al 2018).
+HS is endemic in tropical and subtropical regions including South-East Asia, India, the Middle East, regions of Africa, and southern and central Europe (OIE 2012a; Völker et al. 2014).
 Outbreaks of septicaemic pasteurellosis in wild ruminants caused by the other P. multocida serotypes have been reported in countries free from HS, including Australia.

-HS is an OIE-listed disease (OIE 2018c).
-HS is not present in Australia and is a nationally notifiable disease (Animal Health Australia 2016; Department of Agriculture and Water Resources 2016).
+HS is an OIE-listed disease (OIE 2019b).
+HS is not present in Australia and is a nationally notifiable disease (Department of Agriculture, Water and the Environment 2019).
 HS is a category 4 disease in the EADRA with the potential to cause severe economic and production losses.

 The Asian form of HS is caused by serotype B2 while the African form is caused by serotype E2.
 Outbreaks occur sporadically and tend to be associated with high levels of physiological stress in hosts.
-P. multocida is shed in respiratory aerosols, saliva, urine, faeces and milk by both active carriers and clinical cases (Annas et al. 2014a).
+P. multocida is shed in respiratory aerosols, saliva, urine, faeces and milk by both active carriers and clinical cases (Annas, Zamri-Saad, Abubakar et al. 2014).
 Transmission is through direct contact with infected animals, or indirect methods such as exposure to infected fomites or aerosols.
-Contaminated feed and vectors such as ticks and biting insects have also been implicated in transmission (Radostits et al. 2007a).
+Contaminated feed and vectors such as ticks and biting insects have also been implicated in transmission (Radostits et al. 2007).
 Close contact between animals is generally required for transmission by ingestion or inhalation.
-HS-causing strains of P. multocida have been identified in many tissues of clinically affected animals (Annas et al. 2014b; Bastianello & Jonker 1981; Khin, Zamri-Saad & Noordin 2010; Lane et al. 1992) and in the respiratory, gastrointestinal and urinary tracts of carrier animals (Annas et al. 2014a).
+HS-causing strains of P. multocida have been identified in many tissues of clinically affected animals (Annas, Zamri-Saad, Jesse et al. 2014; Bastianello & Jonker 1981; Khin, Zamri-Saad & Noordin 2010; Lane et al. 1992) and in the respiratory, gastrointestinal and urinary tracts of carrier animals (Annas, Zambri-Saad, Abubakar et al. 2014).
 Moist environmental conditions may prolong survival and the bacteria may persist in animal carcases for a few days (De Alwis 1999).

 HS outbreaks in Asia usually occur in areas with a high seasonal rainfall, particularly in marshy zones or along river deltas (Bastianello & Henton 2004).
-Epidemic outbreaks have been associated with high morbidity and mortality rates (OIE 2012b; Shivachandra, Viswas & Kumar 2011).
-Rare and sporadic outbreaks of HS have been reported in the United States, however since 2010 HS has been considered absent from the United States and is nationally notifiable in that country (OIE 2018c; USDA:APHIS 2016).
+Epidemic outbreaks have been associated with high morbidity and mortality rates (OIE 2012a; Shivachandra, Viswas & Kumar 2011).
+Rare and sporadic outbreaks of HS have been reported in the United States, however since 2010 HS has been considered absent from the United States and is nationally notifiable in that country (USDA 2020).
 Eradication of HS is generally not considered feasible from Asian countries (Benkirane & De Alwis 2002).